wyllie/AwAws/README.md

 to just smush those things together to get AwAws.
 In my head it's A W Aws, but I suspect people will just call is awaws (ah-whas) which is fine by me.

+This line is here to force a rebuild on github - it can safely be ignored or even deleted to force another rebuild!